|

 -save index,file

-extracts a cover image (APIC) or general object (GEOB) from an ID3 tag and saves it to a file.
+- extracts a cover image (APIC), a general object (GEOB), or lyrics text (USLT) from an ID3 tag and saves it to a file.
 The first two forms of the option save the front and back cover images, respectively.
-To save other picture types and general objects, specify the corresponding frame's index in the tag's list of frames.
+To save other picture types, general objects, and lyrics, specify the corresponding frame's index in the tag's list of frames.
 This operation is applied to the next audio file encountered in the command line, after which tag311 immediately exits no matter what other options or files are specified on the command line.

 -clean